 Things like toilet paper, sheets, and blankets are provided for you (though keep in mind you will have to provide your own toiletries).
 You can always still bring your own sheets and blankets if you want that comfort of home while you are in the park.
 Read over our packing list for more details.

-Click on the images to see maps of where you will live and work in each village.
-All dorms (blue boxes) are within walking distance of where you will be working.
+Click on the images to learn more about where you will live and work in each village.
+All dorms are within walking distance of where you will be working.

 Gardiner, Montana is the base of operations for our Human Resources, Laundry, Warehouse, and Transportation departments.
 Gardiner is a thriving community located at the Northern Entrance (with great mountain views!).
 Mammoth is the hub for our year-round operations in the park.
 It is also where wildlife roams.
 Bison and elk can often be spotted.
 As the lowest elevation of all the villages in the park (6,239 ft. / 1,902 meters), hiking around Mammoth is a favorite spring and fall activity.

 Adventures are out there.
 Still searching for the perfect job for you?